Telecommunications Regulatory Authority of Bahrain: Mobile, fixed line and broadband regulation

 TRA regulates mobile phone, fixed-line phone, and broadband providers.
 TRA carries out this activity through legal instruments that stem from the Telecommunications Law of Bahrain, which was promulgated on October 23, 2002 as Legislative Decree No. 48.
-The TRA, when devising measures that will have a material effect on a particular Telecommunications market, offer interested parties the opportunity to give their opinions within a reasonable period.
+When devising measures that will have a material effect on a particular telecommunications market, TRA offers interested parties an opportunity to give their opinions within a reasonable period.
 This is carried out in the form of public consultations, which it publishes and announces.
 Consultations may lead to position papers, guidelines, decisions and/or determinations.
 TRA also uses orders, such as emergency orders where the TRA demands an operator take a particular action to correct anti-competitive activity, or an enforcement order to correct a breach of the Telecommunications Law, or Access Orders to impose access obligations on an operator who has ceased offering a particular service.